Geodan/DBHackathon2015/README.md

 Blackbird is an incident management system for the incident control room.
 Blackbird is responsible for intake, visualization, analyse, reporting and notification of incidents.
-Based on intelligent spatial queries and the Blackbird Rule Based Engine notifications are send to responsible people in order to fix the incidents more quickly and reduce costs.
+Based on intelligent spatial queries and the Blackbird Rule Based Engine notifications are sent to responsible people in order to fix the incidents more quickly and reduce costs.

 ![alt tag](./doc/blackbird.png)